PespeniLab/urchin_local_adapt_WGS/README.md

 This repository contains all code used to analysed sequence data available on NCBI for this project.
 For any questions: cpetak@uvm.edu.

+Code, data and images organised into folders in this repo are referenced in the relevant markdown files below (part 1-3).

 # Part one: From raw reads to SNPs

 [Code for Part 1](https://github.com/PespeniLab/urchin_local_adapt_WGS/blob/main/From_raw_reads_to_SNPs.md)